 Photo credit: Nicole Gordine/Shutterstock

-Once upon a time – before the birth of resilient white dimpled spheres – balls consisted of pebbles, hard wood, leather bags stuffed with feathers (‘featheries’) and dry sap from a tropical tree which was heated and shaped (gutta-percha), whilst its humble counterpart – the club – also went through a range of transformations as wood and metals were experimented with.
-Dimples came about after players noticed that the more marked their balls got, the further they travelled.
+The history of golf balls goes back quite a long way – before the birth of resilient white dimpled spheres – when balls consisted of pebbles, hard wood, leather bags stuffed with feathers (‘featheries’) and dry sap from a tropical tree which was heated and shaped (gutta-percha).
+Another golf essential – the club – also went through a range of transformations as wood and metals were experimented with.
+Dimples came about after players noticed that the more marked their balls got, the further they traveled.
 Today, balls – consisting of rubber cores and plastic casing – are made of two to five pieces as this construction helps players increase their distance whilst hybrid clubs are also said to improve performance.

 The first documented portable golf tee was patented by two Scottish golfers in 1889 and it consisted of three vertical rubber prongs which lay on the ground.
 A British patent was granted in 1892 for a tee that pegged the ground – paving the way for the modern tees of today.

 Golf bags first came into use in the 1880s, whilst ‘The Beast of Burden’ was the old nickname for the caddies who used to carry the equipment.
 The first powered golf car was invented in 1962.

 Photo credit: JBunch/Shutterstock